 EU AI Act high-risk obligations are now enforceable.
 The deadline next year is not a planning horizon — it is a fine schedule.

 The regulatory landscape moved from advisory to operational.
-EU AI Act high-risk system requirements became enforceable in August 2025.
-Full compliance for general-purpose AI systems lands in August 2026.[4]
+EU AI Act governance rules and GPAI model obligations became enforceable in August 2025.
+Full high-risk system compliance lands August 2, 2026.[4]
 Organizations selling into the EU cannot treat this as planning material.

 The EU is not the only jurisdiction.
-NIST AI RMF 1.0 is voluntary in the United States but increasingly referenced in procurement and litigation.[3]
+NIST AI RMF 1.0 is voluntary in the United States but increasingly referenced in enforcement guidance by the FTC, CFPB, FDA, SEC, and EEOC when evaluating whether AI practices meet reasonable standards of care.[3]
 ISO/IEC 42001 sets AI management system requirements.
 Sector regulation layers on top: HIPAA for healthcare AI, SR 11-7 for banking model risk, FDA guidance for AI medical devices.

 The register maps each system to the obligations that actually apply to it.
 Not every system triggers every regulation — and the mapping prevents two expensive mistakes: pouring compliance budget into low-risk systems that do not need it, and missing obligations on high-risk systems until a regulator asks for documentation that does not exist.